 According to the American Cancer Society, Alternative Medicine can be dangerous when used as a substitute for traditional medicine, such when “Delaying surgery, radiation, chemotherapy, or other traditional treatment by using an alternative therapy that can allow cancer to grow and spread to other parts of the body.”
 They further state, “Be suspicious of any treatment that says it can cure cancer or other difficult-to-treat diseases (such as chronic fatigue, multiple sclerosis, AIDS, etc.).
 It’s important to remember that those claims have not been proven.”

 - ‘What Used to Be Fraud Is Now Alternative Medicine’

-Conclusion: Alternative Medicine may have some benefit as a supplement to traditional medicine such as in minor symptom relief, however, there isn’t evidence that alternative medicine can cure any diseases.
+Conclusion: Alternative Medicine may have some benefits as a supplement to traditional medicine, such as in minor symptom relief; however, there isn’t evidence that alternative medicine can cure any diseases.
 Anyone who makes these claims is promoting dangerous pseudoscience that is not backed by scientific evidence or consensus.

 Last Updated on February 2, 2023 by Media Bias Fact Check